-Combining data from multiple sheets in Google Sheets can streamline your workflow and simplify data analysis.
+Combining data from multiple sheets in Google Sheets can streamline your workflow, but it often requires complex formulas and time-consuming manual work.

 The easiest method to combine data from multiple sheets in Google Sheets is to reference cells.
 Simply use cell references to pull data from one sheet into another.
 This method is quick and efficient for combining small sets of data.